c-deshpande/sorting-algorithm-analysis/README.md

 	2. Enter 25 numbers for sorting
 	1

-	=>If the user selects 2, elements have to be inserted manually.
+	If the user selects 2, elements have to be inserted manually.

 	The data is: [2199, 2782, 1183, 2917, 4566, 1962, 2974, 91, 2428, 1409, 2941, 2049, 4893, 3731, 633, 1446, 1582, 2224, 99, 3683, 4981, 2518, 3652, 1904, 1126]
 	Select a sorting algorithm to use: